Operation Passage to Freedom: Evacuation

 The predictions made by Diem and Ely were extremely inaccurate.
 There had been heavy fighting in northern Vietnam, where the Vietminh were at their strongest, and many people had been forced to abandon their homes.
 Although French charities had been operating in the north, the refugee camps were disorganised and were able to provide little more than shelter.
 As a result, there was a great number of northerners who wanted to leave and start a new life in the south.

 The French started their evacuation with their pre-conceived notion that few would want to head south.
 As knowledge of the migration program spread through the communist-controlled north, thousands of predominantly northern Catholic asylum-seekers descended on the capital Hanoi and the port of Haiphong, both of which were still in French control.
 This led to anarchy and confusion as the emigrants fought over limited shelter, food, medicine and places on the ships and planes that were bound for the south.
 By early August, there were over 200,000 evacuees waiting in Hanoi and Haiphong.
 Initially the ad hoc camps had insufficient sanitation and water quality control, leading to the possibility of outbreaks of disease.
-Some American representatives said that they were the worst conditions they had seen.
+Some American representatives said that they were the worst conditions they had seen, with open sewers of human waste frequented by rodents, vermin and flies a common sight.
 The conditions continued to be poor and chaotic after the evacuation got into full swing, and did not improve significantly for a month.
 There was no organization infrastructure as far as registration or medical records and immunization of the waiting evacuees.
 The communists thus sent their propaganda activists through the camps and said that the lack of organisation proved that life for prospective refugees would be even worse in the south, where they would be completely under the control of South Vietnam.

 The French Navy and Air Force had been depleted during World War II.
 They were unable to deal with the unexpectedly large number of refugees.
 This was exacerbated by their unwillingness to allow civilian evacuees to travel on trains from outlying districts to Hanoi and Haiphong, as their priority was evacuating their military personnel and equipment.
 France asked Washington for assistance, so the US Department of Defense ordered the US Navy to mobilise an evacuation task force.

 The American government saw the evacuation as an opportunity to weaken the communists by providing for and thereby winning the loyalty of the refugees to the anti-communist cause.
-The United States Operation Mission proposed that aside from helping to evacuate refugees to the south and thereby draining the communist population base, the Americans should provide healthcare, shelter, food and clothing in order to help the anti-communists win the fidelity of their compatriots.
+The United States Operation Mission proposed that aside from helping to evacuate refugees to the south and thereby draining the communist population base, the Americans should provide free healthcare, shelter, food and clothing in order to help the anti-communists win the fidelity of their compatriots.
 Another benefit of participating in the evacuation was that American personnel would be on the ground in North Vietnam, allowing them to gather intelligence on communist activities.